PrescienceLab/alaska-asplos24-artifact/README.md

 This artifact has been evaluated on a series of x86 machines, all running linux.
 While most distributions should work, we recommend Ubuntu 22.04, but we have also evaluated on various versions of RHEL.

-We support (and recommend) evaluating the artifact in a docker container.
+We support (and recommend) evaluating the artifact in a docker/podman container.
 Installation instructions for Ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/).

-If run outside of a docker container, we find these dependencies sufficient:
+If run outside of a docker/podman container, we find these dependencies sufficient:

 ```bash
 sudo apt install \